jairoFg12/symfony-docs-es/book/http_fundamentals.rst

 PHP comes packaged with an array of variables and methods that allow the developer to understand each request and send a response.
 For request information, PHP prepares superglobal variables such as ``$_SERVER`` and ``$_GET``.
-Recall that each raw request is simply an HTTP-formatted block of text.
+Recall that each raw request is simply an HTTP-formatted block of text.which asks
+    for the response of an identical GET request, but without the response body.
 The transformation of the request message into the superglobal variables is done behind the scenes by PHP and your web server.
 The end result is that the request message information is now available in PHP, but as a scattered